TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UsingSetting/PageTSconfig.rst

 -------------------------------------------------------

 In TYPO3 v11 installations the content of file:`Configuration/page.tsconfig`
 is not loaded automatically yet.
-You can achive compatibility with both TYPO3 v11 and v12 by importing the content of this file with the API function :php:`ExtensionManagementUtility::addPageTSConfig`:
+You can achieve compatibility with both TYPO3 v11 and v12 by importing the content of this file with the API function :php:`ExtensionManagementUtility::addPageTSConfig`: